jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 That's right.
 and there are discussions whether that would be extended or not.
 Those discussions are still ongoing, that obviously this situation, we're still in the midst of it in terms of this crisis and the health effects of this.
-So t limited movement, of course, limited to only essential supplies, essential businesses across the Canada-US border set to -- there was always a deadline for it as most of these things and, of course, we're hearing that there are talks to extend that as we're still going through this and as we're still seeing effects and cases rising.
+So t limited movement, of course, limited to only essential supplies, essential businesses across the Canada-United States border set to -- there was always a deadline for it as most of these things and, of course, we're hearing that there are talks to extend that as we're still going through this and as we're still seeing effects and cases rising.
 We're hearing that is still an ongoing discussion and working on that with officials down in the United States.

 **Rosemary**:
-and there had been concern after the president said earlier this week that the Canada-US border would be one of fastest to re-open and some interpretation that it was about to re-open.
+and there had been concern after the president said earlier this week that the Canada-United States border would be one of fastest to re-open and some interpretation that it was about to re-open.
 That is not the case from the deputy Prime Minister that there will likely be an extension but they haven't actually reached that deal yet.
 That would be important, you're right.
 Because the containment of the virus and seeing how Canada is doing at a time like this versus the United States, probably the last thing that anyone would want is open borders and start to see travel move again.